Alex-Dinu/Demo-Code/README.md

 I use XUnit to run my tests.
 It has a few nice features:
 - Useage of constructors instead of initializers
 - Test fixtures that are loaded once and used in every test
-- Pass in data as parameters to test cases that will allow you to run the same test with multiple data elements
+- Pass in data as parameters to test cases that will allow you to run the same test with multiple data elements.
+You can see this in this [test](https://github.com/Alex-Dinu/Demo-Code/blob/master/Test.IntergationTests/OrderTests/GetOrderTests.cs).
+OrderAuthorizationTests() expects two classes that will return the parameters the test method requires.
+- Will start an Http Client based on the startup settings.

 #### Swashbuckle
 This package automatically generates json and a UI representation of your services.
 You can expand it by adding .NET XML documentation to the properties and methods and creating test data for the models.
+All the settings are in one [class](https://github.com/Alex-Dinu/Demo-Code/blob/master/WebUi/Shared/SwaggerServiceExtension.cs) that is referenced in the startup class.

 ## MVC/API
 ### Middleware